mhvue/liri-node-app/README.md

 ## LIRI (Language Interpretation and Recognition Interface)

 This it language interpretation applicaiton for command line on node.
 This appliation will:
-* Find concerts using command of _"concert-this"_
+* Find concerts using command of _concert-this_
-* Spotify a song using command of _"spotify-this-song"_
+* Spotify a song using command of _spotify-this-song_
-* Find movie information using command of _"movie-this"_
+* Find movie information using command of _movie-this_
-* Call one of the commands above using command of _"do-what-it-says"_
+* Call one of the commands above using command of _do-what-it-says_

 ## How it works:
 1. Open your terminal.
 I am using Git Bash.